NAEP-AS-Challenge/reading-prediction/readme.md

     technical report and predicted scores.
 Submissions must be submitted by 11/28/2021 at 5:00 ET.

-    JOHN - THIS??
-4. Within 30 days of final submissions, ALL participants are required to submit the signed and witnessed form confirming their desctuction /deletion of all data that was provided for their use in this challenge.
+4. Within 30 days of final submissions, ALL participants are required to submit the signed and witnessed form confirming their destruction / deletion of all data that was provided for their use in this challenge.
 This form is available, with instructions for submission, at: https://github.com/NAEP-AS-Challenge/info/application-documents.zip.

 All entrants consent to the Official Rules,
 Terms, and Conditions upon submitting an entry.
 Once submitted, a